University Writing Portfolio (UWP)

 Prepare to spend enough time: Given the amount of information you’ll be asked to provide and the importance of the reflection questions, you should set aside time to complete the whole task.

-For more information about the submission process, check out the UWP FAQ page.
+For more information about the submission process, check out the Frequently Asked Questions page.

-For more information, check out the UWP FAQ page or email us.
+For more information, check out the Frequently Asked Questions page or email us.
 We’re happy to answer any questions you still have.

-In progress: The work shows a need for additional, structured writing assistance in upper-division course work.
-The student will be required to take additional course work in the form of a one-credit writing collaborative (WRIT 205 or WRIT 302) taken in conjunction with a Writing in the Major [M] course, or a three-credit writing course.
+• In progress: The student’s writing shows a need for additional, structured writing assistance in upper-division coursework.
+The student will be required to take additional coursework in the form of a one-credit writing course (WRITE 302).
+These courses function best when taken in conjunction with a Writing in the Major [M] course.
 The student must complete the additional course assigned in order to satisfy the University Writing Portfolio requirement.